-Mark B. Durgin joined OMHSAS on October 31, 2016, as the new Director of Pennsylvania's System of Care Partnership.
-Mark holds a B.S. in Criminal Justice from York College of Pennsylvania, with a focus on Parole and Probation.
-Mark has over 15 years of professional experience in Pennsylvania’s child-serving systems, working with youth and families at a county level.
-He has held direct care and coordination roles in County Juvenile Probation Services (school-based probation, specialty treatment courts, and residential care) and supervisory roles in Behavioral HealthChoices (program and Managed Care quality oversight, system partner liaison and coordination, and behavioral health and substance use network development).
-In addition to his work with Behavioral HealthChoices, Mark has been involved with York County System of Care, Communities That Care, and oversight boards working with Children, Youth and Families.
-Mark has presented at a county, state, and national conferences on a variety of topics related to Managed Care, Behavioral Health Access, System of Care and High Fidelity Wraparound.
-Finally, he has played an active role in York County’s High Fidelity Wraparound team’s implementation, program funding and oversight.
+Mark B. Durgin joined OMHSAS on October 31, 2016, as the new Director of Pennsylvania Care Partnership.
+Mark holds a B.S. in Criminal Justice from York College of Pennsylvania, with a focus on parole and probation.
+Mark has over 21 years of professional experience in Pennsylvania’s child-serving systems, working with youth and families at a county level.
+He has held direct care and coordination roles in County Juvenile Probation Services (school-based probation, specialty treatment courts, and residential care) and supervisory positions in Behavioral HealthChoices (program and Managed Care quality oversight, system partner liaison and coordination, and behavioral health and substance use network development).
+In addition to his work with Behavioral HealthChoices, Mark has been involved with the York County System of Care, Communities That Care, and oversight boards working with Children, Youth, and Families.
+Mark has presented at the county, state, and national conferences on a variety of topics related to Managed Care, Behavioral Health Access, System of Care, and High Fidelity Wraparound.
+Finally, he has played an active role in York County’s High Fidelity Wraparound team’s implementation, program funding, and oversight.

 Mark believes that system partners must first place themselves in the shoes of the youth and family members with whom they work, so that they may more fully understand their unique needs and connect them with the most appropriate and least restrictive services and/or supports to meet those needs.
-As System of Care's Director, Mark is looking forward to engaging with and seeking input from youth, family and system partners, so that they may help inform and guide the future of Pennsylvania's System of Care Partnership.
+As System of Care's Director, Mark enjoys engaging with and seeking input from youth, family, and system partners, so that they may help inform and guide the future of Pennsylvania's System of Care Partnership.